hummingbird-project/hummingbird-docs/Hummingbird.docc/Mustache/MustacheFeatures.md

     }
 }
 ```
-When we render an instance of this object with `either` or `or` set to true using the following template it will render "Success".
+When mustache renders an instance of this object with `either` or `or` set to true, the following template renders "Success".
 ```
 {{#eitherOr(object)}}Success{{/eitherOr(object)}}
 ```
-With this we have got around the fact it is not possible to do logical OR statements in Mustache.
+This example illustrates an equivalent of a logical OR statement, which are not possible in the mustache specification.

 ## See Also